Info for

 Program Details

-In addition, you will develop a clear understanding of regulatory affairs and the ethical implications of the biotechnology industry and its influence on society.
+In the final semester, students combine their knowledge to use biological organisms to manufacture a chemical product used in an industrial process.
+Graduates leave with scientific theory and skills combined with a clear understanding of regulatory affairs and the ethical implications of the biotechnology industry and its influence on society.

 Program Learning Outcomes